Residue sums for superconformal indices: Residue sums for elliptic hypergeometric integrals

 The general well-poised elliptic hypergeometric integral is defined in \cite{Spiridonov:2008thf} and takes the form\footnote{See also the earlier \cite{Spi203} for the slightly more general totally elliptic hypergeometric integral and \cite{Spiridonov2020} for a recent review on special cases of this integral.}

-where the elliptic Gamma function was defined in Appendix \ref{sapp:ell-Gamma} and the parameters satisfy the balancing condition
+where the elliptic Gamma function $\Gamma(x;p,q)$ was defined in Appendix \ref{sapp:ell-Gamma} and the parameters satisfy the balancing condition

 The connection between the elliptic hypergeometric integrals and elliptic hypergeometric series (defined in Appendix \ref{sapp:ell-hypergeom}) is expected to be through residues, see, \textit{e.g.}, the early work \cite{Spi203}.
 However, it is well-known that convergence of elliptic hypergeometric series is marred by issues; see for example \cite{Spiridonov32002} and more recently \cite{Krotkov:2023inf,spiri2024}.
 As a result, the evaluation of elliptic hypergeometric integrals in terms of convergent elliptic hypergeometric series is also unclear.
-Two previous attempts at evaluating the residue sum of, \textit{e.g.}, the superconformal index of the $\cN=1$ $SU(2)$ theory with $N_f=3$ were made in \cite{Peelaers:2014ima,spiri2024}.\footnote{This index can be alternatively evaluated in closed form making use of Spiridonov's elliptic beta integral \cite{Spiridonov_2001}, as first observed in \cite{Dolan:2008qi}.} However, assuming that all parameters have modulus less than 1 with a particular symmetric scaling (specified below), we will argue that the residue sums in \cite{Peelaers:2014ima,spiri2024} do not converge.
-As in the basic hypergeometric case reviewed in Appendix \ref{app:bas-hypgeom-int}, the lack of convergence also obstructs the argument for the vanishing of a contribution from the origin, where a non-isolated essential singularity sits.
-We note that this was acknowledged in both \cite{Peelaers:2014ima} and \cite{spiri2024}, but not resolved.
+Two previous attempts at evaluating the residue sum of, \textit{e.g.}, the superconformal index of the $\cN=1$ $SU(2)$ theory with $N_f=3$ were made in \cite{Peelaers:2014ima,spiri2024},\footnote{This index can be alternatively evaluated in closed form making use of Spiridonov's elliptic beta integral \cite{Spiridonov_2001}, as first observed in \cite{Dolan:2008qi}.} and for the $\mathcal{N}=4$ theory in \cite{Goldstein:2020yvj}.
+However, assuming that all parameters have modulus less than 1 with a particular symmetric scaling (specified below), we will argue that these residue sums, associated with poles inside the unit circle but \emph{excluding} the origin, do not converge.
+As in the basic hypergeometric case reviewed in Appendix \ref{app:bas-hypgeom-int}, the lack of convergence also obstructs the argument for the vanishing of a ``contribution from the origin'',\footnote{See the beginning of Section \ref{sec:conv-res-sums} for a definition.} where a non-isolated essential singularity resides.
+We note that this issue was acknowledged in both \cite{Peelaers:2014ima} and \cite{spiri2024}, but not resolved.

 In this appendix, we evaluate classes of elliptic hypergeometric integrals as residue sums, by relating the integrals to superconformal indices of gauge theories and using the reduced measure for the gauge singlet projection.
 The result takes the form of a novel double infinite sum over the product of summands of two elliptic hypergeometric series with, however, a non-factorizing prefactor.
 As such, the expression cannot be directly expressed in terms of the product of two elliptic hypergeometric series, as was suggested in \cite{Peelaers:2014ima,spiri2024}, although one \emph{can} express the result in terms of an infinite sum over products of elliptic hypergeometric series.
 We explicitly demonstrate the convergence of these residue sums, which also implies the vanishing of a potential contribution from the origin, in the spirit of Theorem 2.1 of \cite{Askey_Wilson_1985} and Section 4.10 of \cite{Gasper_Rahman_2004}.